 - Ask other staff to assist, particularly with making phone calls, one person must take charge and ensure that the following is undertaken - Administer the person's AAI device.
 A second AAI can be administered if there is no improvement after 5 minutes.
-The used AAI's must be taken to hospital with the pupil. - Ring (9) 999 immediately stating anaphylaxis ("ana-fy-lax-is") - At Main School, ring the Medical Centre (235) state what has happened so that they can assess the situation and bring medication to the location.
+The used AAI's must be taken to hospital with the pupil. - Ring (9) 999 immediately stating anaphylaxis ("ana-fy-lax-is") - At Main School, call the Medical Centre state what has happened so that they can assess the situation and bring medication to the location.
 Please note that if the School Nurse cannot attend immediately, there should be no delay in using the person's medication.
-Locate the nearest first aider to come and assist. - Remove any trigger if possible, i.e. remove bee/wasp sting from skin. - Contact the pupil's parents. - The pupil/affected individual must be reviewed by 999 emergency services.
+Locate the nearest first aider to come and assist. - If they stop breathing, open their airway by tilting their head back and begin CPR and attac/start the defibrillator. - Remove any trigger if possible, i.e. remove bee/wasp sting from skin. - Contact the pupil's parents. - The pupil/affected individual must be reviewed by 999 emergency services.